sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

 cd ..
 ```

-4. Edit the default.xml file in the "camkes-manifest" repository to add a new remote (in our
+4. Edit the `default.xml` file in the `camkes-manifest` repository to add a new remote (in our
-case called "rod") pointing at our own GitHub account.
+case called `rod`) pointing at our own GitHub account.

 For example, the line to add is